Expert Insights on Navigating Data Privacy Compliance

 • Engage with surveys and feedback: Encourage customers to participate in surveys and provide incentives for feedback to enrich your first-party data set.

-• Implement a customer data platform (CDP): A CDP unifies data from various sources into a centralized hub to improve accessibility and management for your team.
+• Implement a customer data platform (CDP): CDP unifies data from various sources into a centralized hub to improve accessibility and management for your team.

 Foster a culture of data privacy within your organization